Aditya7verma/project2/README.md

 # Note

-We can add and commit at the same time when no new file is added.
+We can add & commit at the same time when no new file is added.